 If you had to get rid of old gas, you should inspect the fuel line too.
 Check the body for cracks or kinks and if found, get a new line.

-If the fuel line is clogged, you need to spray carburetor cleaner into it and then flush it out with compressed air.
+If the fuel line is clogged, spray carburetor cleaner and then flush it out with compressed air.
 Repeat this process until all the debris is gone.

 14. Faulty ignition coil

-The ignition coil is responsible for producing the spark that gets your spark plug going, which then ignites the fuel and so on.
+The ignition coil is responsible for producing the spark that gets your spark plug going, igniting the fuel and so on.

-Diagnosing a faulty ignition coil can be a bit tricky, which is why this is further down the list.
+Diagnosing a faulty ignition coil can be tricky, especially issues with the Kohler ignition coil, which is why this is further down the list.

-Signs that you have a faulty ignition coil are: the engine takes a while before it starts; the lawn mower starts then dies when it gets hot; you can smell fuel when the lawn mower is running.
+Signs that you have a faulty ignition coil are: the engine takes a while before it starts; the lawn mower keeps stalling when it gets hot; you can smell fuel when the lawn mower is running.

-If you notice any of these, you should first check the spark plugs because this is the more likely cause.
-If you have already checked the spark plugs, you might need to get an ohm meter.
+If you notice any of these, you should first check the spark plugs because this is the likely cause.
+If you have already checked the spark plugs, you might need an Ohm meter.

 If the coil is fine, the resistance will read between 2,500 to 5,000 ohms.
 Anything outside of this suggests a fault, and you need to change the coil.

-Ignition coils are pretty sturdy and should last you five to ten years on average before breaking down.
+Ignition coils are sturdy and should last five to ten years on average before breaking down.
 However, if the coil is exposed to too much heat, it will wear out faster.

-A new one could cost as much as $300 besides labor, which is why it is important to keep an eye on the oil level, the air filter, and the type of fuel in order to prevent overheating.
+A new one could cost as much as $300 besides labor, so it is important to keep an eye on the oil level, the air filter, and the type of fuel to prevent overheating.

 15. Dirty carburetor